 - Who Pays

-- A teaching device that identifies where the real costs land: intermediaries, households, and public provisioning, rather than decision-makers.
+- A teaching device that identifies where the real costs land: time, money, sanction exposure, geography, cognitive load, households, and public provisioning.

 - Writ of Attachment